Use discount code Elite15 upon check-out for 15% off anything on Wilson.com

 In 2010, in order to help Title IX, equal opportunity for women in NCAA sports, the NCAA officially recognized beach volleyball as a collegiate sport.
 Beach volleyball is expanding to more and more universities nationwide thus affording more scholarship opportunities to talented women volleyball athletes.

-Presently, there are over 77 Division I schools competing in beach volleyball and more than 90 colleges in all that offer beach volleyball programs.
+Presently, there are over 77 Division I schools competing in beach volleyball and more than 100 colleges in all that offer beach volleyball programs.
 Many of these Universities are already offering athletic beach volleyball scholarships.
 Now that there are more than 40 Division I schools competing in beach volleyball and the Universities continued with 40 or more schools for two consecutive years, the NCAA has made Beach Volleyball an official Women’s Division I sport.
 The NCAA had its inaugural Final Four and crowned USC as its first Collegiate Champion in 2016.
+In 2017, USC defended the title and in 2018 & 2019, UCLA won.

 Due to beach volleyball becoming an official NCAA sport, Southern California High School beach volleyball teams have grown from 8 teams to 51 teams in just three short years.